pawel80-dev/IaC-SDWAN-config-generator/README.md

 Initial config is needed when ISP doesn't provide you DHCP based IP address.
 In our case there are two options to generate the config:
 - API call towards Manager to generate full bootstrap config based on existing device configuration
-- create a minimalistic boostrap config based on the data from SD-WAN deploy repository
+- create a minimalistic boostrap config based on the data from SD-WAN deploy repository (TODO)
-To access the repo data, I will use Github fine-grained personal access token.
+_To access the repo data, I will use Github fine-grained personal access token.
 Data will be read from a repository: https://github.com/pawel80-dev/IaC-SDWAN-deployment
 File: /tf_sdwan/providers_devices.tf
-Alternative would be to create a separate source file (csv, excel, etc...) for a device variables.
+Alternative would be to create a separate source file (csv, excel, etc...) for a device variables._

 Bootstrap file will be send to designated email address.